What Large Business Employees Need to Know

 - Services for preventive care, wellness, and chronic disease management

-Health care reform only requires EHBs in health plans for people who get insurance on their own through an individual plan or through a small business employer starting in 2014.
+Health care reform only requires EHBs in health plans for people who get insurance on their own through an individual plan or through a small business employer.

-For example, you could receive incentives for participating in HMSA Well-Being Connection’s Healthways Well-Being Assessment, health education workshops, or stop-smoking programs.
+For example, you can get incentives for participating in HMSA Well-Being Connection’s Healthways Well-Being Assessment, health education workshops, or stop-smoking programs.
 Check with your employer for details.

 Gallup-Healthways Well-Being Assessment is a trademark of Healthways, Inc. All rights reserved.

 If you don’t get coverage from your employer

 If you work part time (less than 20 hours a week) and don’t have insurance, you’ll need to get it.
 The health care reform law says almost all Americans need health insurance.
 If you don’t buy coverage, you may have to pay a fine to the federal government.
 Because of health care reform, you won’t be denied coverage, even if you were denied before because of a serious health condition.

 How to get health coverage